JamesAmato/cmb-ml/README.md

 - [ ] Is CAMB deterministic?
   - Believed to be yes; not sure if confirmation is needed.
 - [ ] Should CAMB be run with an Lmax=8150?
-- [x] **Is CAMB being used correctly to generate CMB power spectra**?
+- [x] Is CAMB being used correctly to generate CMB power spectra?
 I believe that currently it is running with several defaults; I do not know if those defaults are reasonable.
   - Yes.
 Probably.
 I don't know if Physics has looked at it; but Jim followed instructions.
 - [ ] Is the CAMB power spectrum file truly the fiducial power spectrum toward which we should train the model?